querkmachine/felafel/README.md

 Felafel makes heavy use of several modern features introduced into the Sass language, such as the module system.
 Felafel **requires Dart Sass version 1.33.0 or higher** as a result and will not work with Node or Ruby versions of Sass, nor older versions of Dart Sass.

-Felafel is built in a (mostly) modular way, and is most powerful when used alongside Sass.
+Felafel is built in a modular fashion, and is most powerful when used alongside Sass.
 Using Sass it’s possible to only import certain components or styles into a project:

 ```
 // We want all of this